emerging-welfare/ie-tools-test-on-India-b1/README.md

 ## Notes

-spacy.py code is yet incomplete. (planned as Tool 2)
+spacy.py under NERTools code is yet incomplete. (planned as Tool 2).
+But the running Ipython notebook is ready!

-The test data and stanford pretrained models used as defaut are available in the project.
+The test data and stanford pretrained models used as default are available in the project.
-You will need to reach The Times of India annotated files by contacting to the team.

 ## References